Finding Your Perfect Gown

 Often it’s the dress that looks nothing much on the hanger that will look stunning on you.

 Different styles can make you look taller or shorter, curvier or thinner.

 If a dress makes you feel silly, self-conscious, or overshadowed, put it back on the rack.

 Your perfect gown will make you feel beautiful.

-Different bridal stores will have a different process for fittings
+Different bridal stores will have a different process for fittings, ordering and delivery.

 Some salons charge for fittings by the hour, some charge for each different gown you try on.